La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

 ### What Definitions Mean

 In a dictionary words are defined in one or two sentences, but for _gua\spi_ these sentences are considered to be merely a learning aid.
 The effective definition is a set of lists of thus-related referents.
-For example, the referent set of ``eats'' includes a member list with our example rat in first case and our example cheese in second, as well as numerous other members containing other rats, foods, and so on ad (almost literally) infinitum.
-Other predicates like ``_cu_ -pair'' have referent sets that are actually infinite.
+For example, the referent set of eats includes a member list with our example rat in first case and our example cheese in second, as well as numerous other members containing other rats, foods, and so on ad (almost literally) infinitum.
+Other predicates like _cu_ -pair have referent sets that are actually infinite.

 Language users are not expected to be familiar with every object list that was, is now or ever shall be thus related.
 A big part of language behavior consists of the listener adding to his knowledge of which items are thus related, which information the speaker sends to him or her.
-Each person has his own limited experience of the world, but we speak of ``the referent set'' of a word independent of a person because words are supposed to mean the same thing to each person, and language users really do agree on meanings most of the time.
+Each person has his own limited experience of the world, but we speak of the referent set of a word independent of a person because words are supposed to mean the same thing to each person, and language users really do agree on meanings most of the time.

 Humans are very good at generalizing from a few referent set members so as to recognize novel referents, and they are not satisfied with a word until they can do such a general recognition algorithm and usually come out with the same answers their neighbors do.
 But mechanical users of _gua\spi_ cannot be expected to show such skill, and neither can beginning human users such as infants.
 They must build up a referent set for a word by exhaustively hearing referent set members.
 If an advanced human, or advanced software, can transcend the official definition of _gua\spi_ words, that's fine --- a common (but risky) strategy for humans will be to use their native language as a guide to _gua\spi_ meanings.
 However, _gua\spi_ words are still defined officially in terms of referent sets simply because this definition is known to be tractable both for theory and for practical implementation.
 A _gua\spi_ referent set is perfectly suited to be represented as a Prolog database, if truncated to a practical size.